Optiminer/OptiminerZero/README.md

 [Download Windows 4GB GPU 64bit](https://github.com/Optiminer/OptiminerZero/raw/master/optiminer-zero-1.1.0.zip)

 **Important: There are different versions for GPUs with 4GB and 8GB of RAM!
-If you have a card with 8GB download the faster version (1.0.0) that uses all RAM!**
+If you have a card with only 4GB download the other version (1.1.0).
+4GB is for AMD only!**

 <!--
 ### Recommended Drivers